rileyjnevins/ghost-cloudflare-workers/README.md

 # Ghost as a Subdirectory
 This is a custom Cloudflare Worker that allows you to run your Ghost blog as a subdirectory on your domain.
+This allows your primary content to be hosted in a different place than your Ghost install (such as Cloudflare Pages).

 ## Installation
 Create a new Cloudflare worker and paste the code from worker.js into the script editor.